empfunden/cpp-interview/README.md

 In addition, there are announcement messages that arise when an aircraft enters and exits our airspace.

-Your task is to finish the code in `src/Planespotter.cpp` and to write some basic documentation in `DOCUMENTATION.md` explaining to a prospective customer the assumptions that the software makes, its limitations, and operating recommendations.
-(In a subsequent stage of this interview, you'll be asked to write additional documentation for a prospective maintainer of the code.)
+Your task is to finish the `Planespotter` class in `src/Planespotter.cpp` and to write some basic documentation in `DOCUMENTATION.md` explaining to a prospective customer the assumptions that the software makes, its limitations, and operating recommendations.
+A `Planespotter` models aircraft as being spheres moving at a constant speed in a straight line in 3 dimensions.
+It should inform its users whether any of these spheres are expected to intersect; the proximity threshold and prediction time horizon can be configured by the user of a `Planespotter`.

 The unit tests in `test.cpp` will act as the entry point for running your library code and as a limited form of validation.
 Feel free to add any additional classes, libraries, tests, etc. that you're inclined to.
 You may even modify the signature of the `Planespotter` methods, so long as it retains its utility.